SGDInstitute/apollo/content/collections/pages/sgdinstitute/giving.md

         content:
           -
             type: text
-            text: 'The Midwest Institute for Sexuality and Gender Diversity re-envisions an educational climate that centers the needs and experiences of systemically disadvantaged students and affirms and encourages sexuality and gender diversity.'
+            text: 'The Midwest Institute for Sexuality and Gender Diversity envisions a liberated future where generations of queer and trans people live in abundance and their joy, knowledge, and experience guide our shared existence.
+We build community among queer and trans youth (and those who support them), expand knowledge of sexuality and gender, and create lasting change across the Midwest through advocacy and expansive programming.'
       -
         type: paragraph
         content: